resgateio/resgate/README.md

 ### Client

-Javascript client.
-Copy the code to [requirebin.com](http://requirebin.com/) and try it out from there.
+Copy the javascript code to [requirebin.com](http://requirebin.com/) and try it out from there.
 Try running it in two separate tabs!

 ```javascript